abdullahoguk/web-notes/xhtml-1.md

 	* `<table>` Define table (`<table border="1" cellpadding="10" cellspacing="10">`)
 		* border
 		* cell padding: padding between cell border and text.
-		* cell sapcing: space between cells.
+		* cell spacing: space between cells.
 	* `<tr>` Define a row in a table
 	* `<td>` Define a cell in a table
 	* `<caption>` Define a table caption